rgreinho/docs/ryr-docs/docs/guides/setup-full-environment.md

 export RYR_PROJECT_DIR="${HOME}/projects/request-yo-racks"
 ```

-Clone the projects (the `charts` and `docs` projects are optional as they are no required to run the RYR.):
+Clone the projects (the `charts` and `docs` projects are optional as they are no required to run RYR):
 ``` bash
 mkdir -p "${RYR_PROJECT_DIR}"
 cd "${RYR_PROJECT_DIR}"